allenai/rslearn/docs/TasksAndModels.md

 Note that several components, including Conv, ignore the inputs.

-The final component should accept the targets, and compute outputs and the loss(es).
+The final component is a predictor that should accept the targets, and compute outputs and the loss(es).
 For example, the output from Faster R-CNN is a list of dicts with the "boxes", "scores", and "labels" keys.
 It outputs a loss dict with the "rpn_box_reg", "objectness", "classifier", and "box_reg" keys.
 These will be logged separately, but are summed for computing gradients during training.
 The signature of the final decoder component is: